Developer Guide

 - Should work on any mainstream OS as long as it has Java

-or above installed. - Command Response Time: All operations (add, delete, search) should respond within 1 second
+17or above installed. - Command Response Time: All operations (add, delete, search) should respond within 1 second

 - Bulk Operations: Bulk actions (e.g., adding multiple customers) should handle up to 100 records and complete within 2 seconds